Tearsheet

 AI Analysis | Feedback

 Chad Zamarin became President and Chief Executive Officer of Williams in July 2025.
-He joined Williams in 2017, initially as Senior Vice President of Corporate Strategic Development.
-Before his time at Williams, Mr. Zamarin served as Senior Vice President and President, Pipeline and Midstream at Cheniere Energy, Inc. from 2014 to 2017.
-He also held various executive positions at NiSource/Columbia Pipeline Group, including Chief Operating Officer at NiSource Midstream, LLC and NiSource Energy Ventures, LLC, and President of Pennant Midstream, LLC.
+Previously, he served as Executive Vice President of Corporate Strategic Development since 2023, responsible for leading the company's strategy, business development, project analysis, communications, upstream joint ventures, commodity marketing, and New Energy Ventures activities.
+He joined Williams in 2017 as Senior Vice President of Corporate Strategic Development, during which time he led multiple strategic acquisitions for the company.
+Prior to joining Williams, Zamarin served as Senior Vice President and President, Pipeline and Midstream at Cheniere Energy, Inc. He also held various executive roles at NiSource/Columbia Pipeline Group, including Chief Operating Officer at NiSource Midstream and NiSource Energy Ventures, and President of Pennant Midstream.
+Zamarin holds a bachelor's degree in materials engineering from Purdue University and a Master of Business Administration from the University of Houston.

-John D. Porter, Senior Vice President and Chief Financial Officer
+John D. Porter, Executive Vice President, Chief Financial Officer

-Larry C. Larsen, Executive Vice President and Chief Operating Officer
+Larry Larsen, Executive Vice President and Chief Operating Officer

-T. Lane Wilson, Senior Vice President and General Counsel
+T. Lane Wilson, Senior Vice President & General Counsel

-T. Lane Wilson has been the Senior Vice President and General Counsel for Williams Companies since April 2017.
-Before joining Williams, he served as a U.S. Magistrate Judge for the Northern District of Oklahoma, a position he held since 2009.
-Prior to his judicial service, Mr. Wilson was a partner and member of the Board of Directors at Hall, Estill, an Oklahoma-based law firm, where he specialized in complex commercial litigation, including matters related to oil and gas, telecommunications, technology, and construction.
-Early in his career, he also worked for Exxon.
+Lane Wilson was named Senior Vice President and General Counsel for Williams in April 2017.
+In this role, he manages Williams' legal, government affairs, outreach, and compliance teams.
+Prior to joining Williams, Wilson served as a U.S. Magistrate Judge for the Northern District of Oklahoma, a position he held since 2009.
+Before his judicial service, he was a partner and a member of the Board of Directors at the law firm Hall, Estill in Tulsa, where his practice focused on complex commercial litigation, representing energy, telecommunications, technology, and construction companies.
+Early in his career, prior to attending law school, Wilson worked for Exxon (now Exxon/Mobil).

 AI Analysis | Feedback